springernature/frontend-playbook/accessibility/introduction.md

 ## VPATs

-A Voluntary Product Accessibility Template (VPAT) is a document that explains how accessible a particular product is [according to the Section 508 Standards](https://www.section508.gov/content/sell/vpat).
-Our customers in the United States use our VPATs to show that they comply with U.S. accessibility law.
+A Voluntary Product Accessibility Template (VPAT) is a reporting format document that explains how accessible a particular product is according to WCAG, EN 301 549, and Section 508 Standards.
+Our customers in the United States and the European Union use our VPATs to show that they comply with their local accessibility laws.
+The VPAT reporting format is published by ITI - see [https://www.itic.org/policy/accessibility/vpat](https://www.itic.org/policy/accessibility/vpat) for more information.

 A VPAT MUST be produced by you or your team for every product or service that we make commercially available in the United States.
 If something changes, e.g. accessibility is improved for a particular criteria, you MUST update the VPAT to reflect the change.
 You MUST NOT regress accessibility to below the level detailed in the VPAT.